 How to make chocolate mint protein balls

-- Pour the melted chocolate over the peppermint energy bites and place directly on the wax paper.
+Pour the melted chocolate over the peppermint energy bites and place directly on wax paper lined plate.
 Place in the freezer for 15-20 minutes to allow the chocolate to fully set up.

-- When you are working with medjool dates, it’s important to take the pits out of the center.
+- Be sure to remove the pits from the medjool dates before adding them to the food processor.
 To do this simply cut the date in half and remove the pit.
 Also the dates should be relatively soft to the touch.
 If the dates feel hard when you squeeze them, you may want to soak them in hot water for 5-10 minutes or microwave them for 10-15 seconds to help soften them.